Em-BOG-iment, September 2024

 The Butterfly Effect

-Butterflies are a deep source of inspiration for me, and often make their way into my art practice.
+Butterflies are a deep source of inspiration for me, and often make their way into my art practice and daily life.

 Butterflies represent change - the fact that bad times end and good times end and there is no use getting too attached to either.
 They flutter about the place, pollinating.
 They live by the light of their own intuition, feeling the moment in it’s flow.
 Butterflies must trust their gut when going to drink the flower’s juices.
 Perhaps it is no coincidence we get butterflies in our stomachs - a kind of flighty feeling, that tells us of something coming.